Sermon Draft: Prideful Presumption…James 4:13-17

 6. We presume upon Outcomes: Make a profit…

 At face value, this verse seems to show helpful tendencies toward planning.
-Think about how you plan your vacations.
-Don’t you usually set the time, location, how long you’ll be there, what you plan to do, and whether you hope to make a profit (if it’s a business trip)?
+Think about how you plan anything.
+Don’t you usually set the time, location, how long you’ll be there, what you plan to do, and whether you hope to make a profit (if it’s a business-related activity)?

-However, it’s at close to the end of this verse that we observe the symptoms of the problem–we’re not at the core of the issue as of yet.
+However, it’s at the end of this verse that we observe the problem.

 What do I mean?
-Up to the final aspect of this verse, we’re seeing a well-planned trip.
+Up to the final aspect of this verse, we’re seeing what appears to be good planning.
 But then the final phrase comes in: make a profit.
 What is the shift?
-What is revealed?
+What is revealed in this statement?
 Pride.
 James lays down the essential aspect of presumption implicitly, addressing it explicitly in verse 16.

 “Yet you do not know what your life will be like tomorrow.
 You are just a vapor that appears for a little while and then vanishes away.”

-Notice how James points out at least two problems with presumption:
+Let’s start by looking at two problems with presumption:

 1. Our knowledge is limited and finite.